manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

-*Parts* lets you assemble a class from independent, dynamically configured objects.
+OOP offers two fundamental ways to reuse implementation.

+* **Implementation inheritance** naturally supports polymorphism.
+A call from one inherited method to another behaves exactly as expected because every method executes as part of the same object.
+The tradeoff: the implementation structure is fixed at compile time, and inherited behavior is merged into a single runtime object.
+* **Composition** solves the flexibility problem.
+Independent objects can be assembled dynamically, implementations can be injected, and behavior can vary at runtime.
+But composition loses one important property of inheritance: internal polymorphism.
+Once execution enters a composed object, self-calls remain inside that object.

+Combining these two features in arbitrary compositions has remained an open problem in OO models for decades.

-It offers both: ***the flexibility of runtime composition and the polymorphism of inheritance***, to fill a longstanding gap in object-oriented programming.
+*Parts* delivers both: ***the flexibility of runtime composition and the polymorphism of inheritance***.
+It lets you assemble classes from independent, runtime-configured objects.
 Use it in place of inheritance, or alongside it.

-- `@link` implements an interface through a field, forwarding the calls automatically
-- `@part` turns that link into *true* delegation: your overrides apply *everywhere*, even inside the part (solves the [Self problem](https://web.media.mit.edu/~lieber/Lieberary/OOP/Delegation/Delegation.html))
+* `@part` provides **composite-aware dispatch**: self-calls reach overrides in the composite
-- Each part is a plain object supplied at construction, so composition is configured at runtime (language-level DI)
+* Each part is a plain object **supplied at construction**, so composition is configured at runtime
-- `@link(share=...)` safely shares an interface across parts (solves the [Diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem))
+* `@link` implements an interface through a field, providing automatic forwarding
-- All at Java's normal dynamic-dispatch speed (see [Interface-Scoped Dispatch](https://doi.org/10.5281/zenodo.21514973))
+* Parts delivers compositional dynamic dispatch at **vtable speed** (see [Interface-Scoped Dispatch](https://doi.org/10.5281/zenodo.21514973))

 ```java
 interface Hero {